Progressive Osseous Heteroplasia

-NORD is very grateful to Frederick S. Kaplan, MD, Isaac & Rose Nassau Professor of Orthopaedic Molecular Medicine; Chief, Division of Orthopaedic Molecular Medicine and Director, Center for Research in FOP & Related Disorders, The Perelman School of Medicine at The University of Pennsylvania and Eileen M. Shore, PhD, Professor of Orthopaedic Molecular Medicine and Genetics, and Co-Director, Center for Research in FOP & Related Disorders, The Perelman School of Medicine at The University of Pennsylvania for assistance in the preparation of this report.
+NORD is very grateful to Frederick S. Kaplan, MD, Isaac & Rose Nassau Professor of Orthopaedic Molecular Medicine; Chief, Division of Orthopaedic Molecular Medicine and Director, Center for Research in FOP & Related Disorders, The Perelman School of Medicine at The University of Pennsylvania and Eileen M. Shore, PhD, Cali/Weldon Professor of FOP Research, Departments of Orthopaedic Surgery and Genetics, and Co-Director, Center for Research in FOP & Related Disorders, The Perelman School of Medicine at The University of Pennsylvania, for assistance in the preparation of this report.

 - No subdivisions found.